bnhf/apcupsd-admin-plus/README.md

 Docker - APC UPS Power Management Web Interface (from nginx:latest, fcgiwrap, apcupsd-cgi)

 # Requirements
-This is the APC UPS Power Management Web Interface, so it is necessary to have an APC UPS that supports monitoring (USB cable or network).
+This is the APC UPS Power Management Web Interface, so it is necessary to have an [APC UPS](https://www.apc.com/)that supports monitoring (USB cable or network).
 You have to install apcupsd daemon in the host machine (if the APC UPS is connected here).
 For debian/ubuntu:
 ```
 sudo apt install apcupsd